richarddengli/DecqedMesher.jl/README.md

 - [Spectral Theory for Non-linear Superconducting Microwave Systems: Extracting Relaxation Rates and Mode Hybridization](https://arxiv.org/abs/2309.03435)

 # Installation
-`DecqedMesher.jl` is not currently registered in the official [Julia package registry](https://github.com/JuliaRegistries/General), but installation is simple and follows the directions listed [here](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).
+`DecqedMesher.jl` is not currently registered in the official [Julia package registry](https://github.com/JuliaRegistries/General), but installing it is simple and follows the directions listed [here](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).

 In the command prompt, navigate to the desired directory (via `cd`), and then clone the package via:
 ```